-2.6 Operation while driving
+2.4 Operation while driving

-The EC600 system is designed to shutdown parts of the system while the engine is running.
+The power control system is designed to shutdown parts of the system while the engine is running.
 This is to meet Electro Magnetic Compatibility (EMC) regulations and to ensure the safe operation of the caravan.
+With the engine running the screen will show a warning 'ENGINE RUNNING'.